renulucshmi/Quiz/README.md

 ## ✨ New Feature: Chat/Discussion Room 💬

-The chat feature allows students to discuss poll questions and results in real-time:
+The chat feature allows students to discuss quiz questions and results in real-time:

 ### Features: